-- £58.70 (lower rate) if you need help either in the day or at night - £87.65 (higher rate) if you need help both in the day and at night
+- £59.70 (lower rate) if you need help either in the day or at night - £89.15 (higher rate) if you need help both in the day and at night

-These rates don't depend on your income or savings, or any other benefits you may be receiving - just on what help you need.
+These rates don't depend on your income or savings, or any other benefits you may be receiving - they only depend on the help you need.

-You don't have to actually be receiving the help to claim AA, and you can use it in any way you like to stay independent in your own home - it doesn't have to be spent on a carer.
+You don't have to actually be receiving any help to claim AA, and you can use it in any way you like to stay independent - it doesn't have to be spent on a carer.
 If you're entitled to AA, you may also be paid extra money with Pension Credit and Housing Benefit.

 "The extra money has helped me get my independence back.
 I feel like myself again."

 Kate, 67